Atari BASIC: Program editing

-Like most home computer BASICs, Atari BASIC is anchored around its line editor.
+Atari BASIC is anchored around its line editor.
 Program lines can be up to three physical screen lines of 40 characters, 120 characters total.
 The cursor can be moved freely, with the editor automatically tracking which BASIC program line the current screen line is part of.
 For instance, if the cursor is currently positioned in line 30 and the user uses cursor-up into line 20, any editing from that point will be carried out on line 20.